 - prohibits new high capacity magazines.

-Because we recognize that gun violence is a result with many causes, the legislature is also attacking those causes by expanding mental health treatment and addressing childhood trauma.
+In addition, the state continues to allocate money to improve school safety and to refine E-911 coverage.
+Because we recognize that gun violence and suicide have many causes, the legislature is also addressing those causes by expanding mental health treatment and addressing childhood trauma.

 I continue to support harm reduction in all forms, whether it be suicide and domestic violence prevention or ensuring that firearms owners are educated and responsible.
 Is this a quote?
 Do we use an image?